AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 ./scripts/docker_run.sh
 ```

-This command will firstly compile your code, and then start a local development network.
+This command will compile the code, and then start a local development network.
 You can
 also replace the default command
 (`cargo build --release && ./target/release/swanky-node --dev --ws-external`)
 by appending your own.
-A few useful ones are as follow.
+A few useful commands are shown below:

 ```bash
 # Run Substrate node without re-compiling